-Students will be able to solve multi-step word problems by writing and solving expressions with order of operations.
+Students will be able to solve multi-step word problems by writing and solving expressions with the order of operations.

 - Review PEMDAS (or GEMDAS).
 Hand out the Expressions & Word Problems worksheet and display its top section using a document camera.
 With student input, put the operations in order.

 - Remind students that this specific order is called the order of operations and it is important because it is a universal set of rules for how to solve multi-step problems.

 - Point out that multiplication and division are part of the same step.
 This means that these two operations are done during the same step, from left to right.
 The same is true for addition and subtraction.

 - Write the acronym (PEMDAS or GEMDAS) on the board in large letters and tell students that they can use it as a reminder throughout the lesson.

 - Explain that today students will practice using the order of operations and written statements to solve multi-step word problems.